juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 If you deploy the controller without using the helm chart, you will need to provide these volumes manually.

+### The controller runs as root

+In order to provide PV Data Initialization, the controller runs as root inside its container.

+### Cutomize your deployment

 To further customize your deployment, take a look at the chart [`values.yaml`](https://github.com/juliohm1978/charts/tree/master/charts/k8s-nfs-provisioner) for details.

 ## How to use it